 Sunblock is the best form of protection against skin cancer and other sun-damaging skin effects such as wrinkes or a blotchy complexion.

 Wear Clothing to Cover Your Ink

 Wear a light layer of clothing when you're in the direct sun to help prevent long-term exposure to your tattoo.

 Lightweight fabrics like cotton and gauze will allow your skin to breathe while adding an extra layer of protection for your skin.
 If you can't stay in the shade, this extra barrier will help keep your tattoo coloring bright.

 Keep Your New Tattoo Out of the Sun

 Despite the likely excitement you'll have to show off your new tattoo, nothing could be worse than stripping down to your bikini to bare your tramp stamp or taking off your shirt to flaunt an old school Pin-Updesign before it's fully healed.

 Tattoos need at least 10-14 days of healing time before exposure to the sun.
-Follow your artist's detailed aftercare instructions before heading outdoors and remember, never exposure a new tattoo in its' healing stage to the direct rays.
+Follow tattoo aftercare instructions before heading outdoors and remember, never exposure a new tattoo in its' healing stage to the direct rays.

 By helping your tattoo to heal properly you'll ensure a better finished result and a tattoo you can be proud of so just hang in there.